dtnguyen0/dtnguyen0/README.md

 ## ⚡ About Me:

-I am a Computer Science student at the University of Michigan in the College of Engineering and minoring in Mathematics.
+I am a Computer Science student at the University of Michigan in the College of Engineering.
 Feel free to reach out ✉️: davidtn@umich.edu

 ## 🖥️ Technologies: